 |Comparability - geographical|

 HPI data are calculated on both national and regional levels.
-Regional stratification is performed in the construction of the indices and regional HPIs are also available.
+The regional data are fully comparable with one another.

-HPI is based on harmonised definitions and classifications set by series of legal acts.
-Therefore, the index can be considered to be comparable to the other EU Member States HPIs.
+HPI are based on harmonised definitions and classifications set by series of legal acts.
+Therefore, the indices can be considered to be comparable to the other EU Member States HPIs.